American imperialism: The Grand Area

 In an October 1940 report to Franklin Roosevelt, Bowman wrote that "the US government is interested in any solution anywhere in the world that affects American trade.
 In a wide sense, commerce is the mother of all wars."
 In 1942 this economic globalism was articulated as the "Grand Area" concept in secret documents.
 The US would have to have control over the "Western Hemisphere, Continental Europe and Mediterranean Basin (excluding Russia), the Pacific Area and the Far East, and the British Empire (excluding Canada)."
 The Grand Area encompassed all known major oil-bearing areas outside the Soviet Union, largely at the behest of corporate partners like the Foreign Oil Committee and the Petroleum Industry War Council.
 The US thus avoided overt territorial acquisition, like that of the European colonial empires, as being too costly, choosing the cheaper option of forcing countries to open their door to American business interests.

 Although the United States was the last major belligerent to join the Second World War, it began planning for the post-war world from the conflict's outset.
 This postwar vision originated in the Council on Foreign Relations (CFR), an economic elite-led organization that became integrated into the government leadership.
 CFR's War and Peace Studies group offered its services to the State Department in 1939 and a secret partnership for post-war planning developed.
-CFR leaders Hamilton Fish Armstrong and Walter H. Mallory saw World War II as a "grand opportunity" for the U.S. to emerge as "the premier power in the world."
+CFR leaders Hamilton Fish Armstrong and Walter H. Mallory saw World War II as a "grand opportunity" for the US to emerge as "the premier power in the world."

-This vision of empire assumed the necessity of the U.S. to "police the world" in the aftermath of the war.
+This vision of empire assumed the necessity of the US to "police the world" in the aftermath of the war.
 This was not done primarily out of altruism, but out of economic interest.
 Isaiah Bowman, a key liaison between the CFR and the State Department, proposed an "American economic Lebensraum."
 This built upon the ideas of Time-Life publisher Henry Luce, who (in his "American Century" essay) wrote, "Tyrannies may require a large amount of living space [but] freedom requires and will require far greater living space than Tyranny."
 According to Bowman's biographer, Neil Smith:

+FDR promised: Hitler will get lebensraum, a global American one.